Bracklinn Falls

 Overview

-While many visitors come to Callander each year to use it as a base to explore Loch Lomond and the Trossachs National Park (Ben Ledi mountain is a favourite hiking destination in the area), other visitors come for the walks that run throughout this incredibly scenic part of Scotland.
+While many visitors go to Callander to use it as a base to explore Loch Lomond and the Trossachs National Park, other visitors go there to enjoy the many walking trails that run throughout this incredibly scenic part of Scotland.
+There are dozens of trails to choose from, but the Callander Crags, Rob Roy Way, and Bracklinn Falls routes are among the most popular.

-The reason why the area around Callander is regarded as one of the top hiking destinations in Scotland is that it lies slap-bang on top of the Highland Boundary Fault – a geological fault line that runs across Scotland from Helensburgh on the west coast to Stonehaven on the east.
+The reason why the area around Callander is regarded as one of the top hiking destinations in Scotland is that it lies on top of the Highland Boundary Fault, a geological fault line that runs across Scotland from Helensburgh on the west coast to Stonehaven on the east.
+This fault line separates the two very different terrains of the Highlands and Lowlands, and where the rivers cross the fault line, they fall from one to the other, hence the waterfalls that you can see on the Keltie Water.

 The Highlights